SAP-samples/ui5-advanced-exercises-codejam/chapters/06-testing/readme.md

 });
 ```

+In this journey we open the application, search for "Coca" and check that a single tile is visible with "Coca-Cola" as title.
-Typically, the actions and assertions calls are outsourced in so-called page object.
-They are related to a single view in our case to the `Main.view`.
+Typically, the actions and assertions calls itself are outsourced to so-called page objects.
+Page objects are related to a single view - in our case to the `Main` view.

-### 3. Add `MainPage.ts`
+### 12. Add `MainPage.ts` (page object)

 The page object implements actions to interact and assertions to check the behavior of the UI.